suvendukungfu/check_in/README.md

    - Visit the check-in page at http://localhost:3000/checkin
    - Scan attendee QR codes
    - Receive audio and visual confirmation

+3. **Administration**:
+   - Visit the admin panel at http://localhost:3000/admin
+   - View all registered attendees and check-in statistics

 ## Technologies Used